AnimalRacional/RmoLang/README.md

 ## Input
 * IN (mem location) - Gets input and stores it in the specified memory location
 * INVAL (mem location) - Keeps asking for input until an integer is given, and stores given integer in the specified memory location
-* INLINE (mem location) (integer) - Gets a string as input with length (integer)
+* INLINE (mem location) (integer) - Gets a string as input with length (integer).
+If the string is smaller than the given length, appends a zero to the end.

 ## Flow Control
 * LBL (Integer) - Sets a label with the ID being the specified integer